“A genome is an organism’s entire single set of DNA which have all the information need for an organism to grow”.

-Based on the terminal repeats present on both side of the retrotransposons, it is divided into long terminal repeats (LINEs) or short interspersed elements (SINEs).
-Majority of the transposons present in us are retrotransposon types.
+Based on the terminal repeats present on both sides of the retrotransposons, it is divided into long terminal repeats (LINEs) or short interspersed elements (SINEs).
+The majority of the transposons present in us are retrotransposon types.

-Other types of transposons which are found in bacteria and other prokaryotes are DNA transposons.
+Other types of transposons that are found in bacteria and other prokaryotes are DNA transposons.

-Terminal inverted repeats are the main characteristic of the transposons, the DNA transposons encode enzyme transposase which recognises the terminal sequences for the mechanism of transposition.
+Terminal inverted repeats are the main characteristic of the transposons, the DNA transposons encode enzyme transposase which recognizes the terminal sequences for the mechanism of transposition.

-In addition to this, the transposons are also categorised based on the mechanism of transposition, either cut and paste transposons or copy and paste transposons.
+In addition to this, the transposons are also categorized based on the mechanism of transposition, either cut and paste transposons or copy and paste transposons.

-We have covered a dedicated article on each type of transposons.
+We have covered a dedicated article on each type of transposon.
 Read in the category give above.

 Besides this, once the transposons move to a new location, on in between the gene, it dysregulates or inhibits the function of a gene or fuses two genes and creates a new genotype.